How to grow garlic: easy tips for growing this crop in your veg patch

 Where to buy garlic bulbs

-Now you know how to grow garlic, you're probably eager to get your hands on some bulbs.
-Most garden centers will have them but you can also order them online.
+Not sure of the best place to buy garlic bulbs?
+Most garden centres will have them but you can also order them online.
 Our quicklinks will make the job easier.

 Where to buy garlic bulbs in the UK: